How to get to Wadi Rum

 From Aqaba Airport

-One can also take a private taxi directly to Rum from the Aqaba Bus Station, however it costs around 15JD.
+One can also take a private taxi directly to Rum from the Airport, Border crossing or Aqaba Bus Station, however it costs around 32JD.
 This may be a little expensive if you are less than four passengers.

 Take the airport bus to the central Bus Station, from there take a bus to Aqaba, ask/convince the driver to drop you at the junction to Rum (Rashdiya), from there follow the instructions above (also if the ride goes all the way to Aqaba – unlikely).

 Take public transport to Eilat.
 Then take a taxi to the border crossing to Jordan/Aqaba.
-Crossing the border ussually takes around an hour but can take longer if there is a lot of traffic.
+Crossing the border usually takes around an hour but can take longer if there is a lot of traffic.
 The border closes at 20:00 and opens at 06:00 in the morning.
 Any food you take across the border could be confiscated by the Jordanian customs.
 All baggage is X-Rayed and often searched.
+It is illegal for Israeli’s to carry climbing ropes across the border between Israel and Jordan.
+This is overlooked at the crossing between Eilat and Aqaba, but is a serious problem at the crossings further north.
+It is also not possible to take Israeli Rental Cars across the border into Jordan.
+There is a 106NIS ($30) exit tax payable on the Israeli side (Credit Cards Accepted, and they will also sell you JD’s if you need in the same transaction).

-A departure tax of 5 JD is payable at the border crossings, so keep a few of JD's when you are leaving for this purpose - its frustrating to have to go and buy some JD's to pay the tax!
+A departure tax of 10 JD may be payable at the border crossings (not airports), depending on how long you stayed in Jordan, so keep a few JD’s for when you are leaving for this purpose – its frustrating to have to go and buy some JD’s to pay the tax!